 Educational and Professional Requirements

-Nutrition dietetics technicians, registered (NDTRs), are trained in food and nutrition and are an integral part of the health-care and foodservice management teams.
+A nutrition and dietetics technician, registered (NDTRs), is trained in food and nutrition and is an integral part of the health-care and foodservice management teams.
 NDTRs have met the following criteria to earn the NDTR credential:

 - Completed a dietetic technician program by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, that includes 450 hours of supervised practice experience in various community programs, health-care and foodservice facilities and has completed at least a two year associate's degree at a U.S. regionally accredited college or university.